Loneydrozhat/JonBot-NG/README.md

 Save your settings, if you haven't.

 Open your backpacks in the order that you specified in the bot.
 This step is non-negotiable.
+The loot backpack, containing the 24 empty loot backpacks must be fully extended.

+[Example Ordering] Main backpack - 1, Mana BP - 3, Health Potion BP - 2, Loot BP - 5, Food BP - 4

+First open the main backpack. then open the health potion bp.
+Next open the mana potion backpack followed by the food backpack.
+Next, open the backpack containing the loot backpacks, and finally, open the first loot backpack.

 In the bot, check every feature you want to use, and press start.